fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch5.md

 C) All of the listed tips
 o) Use informative names for files
 o) Keep similar files together in a folder
-m) Include a readme that explains what all the files are
+m) Include a README file that explains what all the files are
 m) number scripts in the order they are run (if more than one needs to be)

 {choose-answers: 4}